philipce/nifty/README.md

 ## Getting Started

-_Xcode users: drag the included Xcode project file into your own Xcode project and skip the rest of the install steps!
-TODO: Xcode project doesn't exist yet--create it_
+_Xcode users: drag the included Xcode project file into your own project and skip the rest of the install steps!_

+TODO: create Xcode project.

 ##### System Requirements